JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 gcloud compute networks create custom-network --subnet-mode=auto
 ```

-By default when you create the custom VCP only the two implicit firewall rules will be present.
+By default, when you create a custom VPC, only the two implicit firewall rules will be present.
 Next create the vm in the custom VPC that we have created

 ```bash
 gcloud compute instances create test-vm \